Welcome to the Urban Worm Company's Guide to Worm Castings!

 Lawns and Turf

 Guidance on worm castings application rates on turf are highly variable.
-Black Diamond suggests rates as high as one pound per square foot where other sources offer rates closer to one per per 10 square feet.
+Black Diamond suggests rates as high as one pound per square foot where other sources offer rates closer to one pound per 10 square feet.

 My general thinking is that direct application of worm castings to turf grass can be very expensive.
 Perhaps a more economical route would be a worm tea application, if it's available in your area.